architolk/retroclock/coding/design.md

 ## 3.8 toggleHourMinutesSeconds

-This simple toggles the showHourMinutesSecondsStatus values between 0 en 2.
+This simple toggles the sectionMode values between 0 en 2.
 The actual display is done in the clockTick method.

 ## 3.9 toggleAlarmHourMinutesSeconds

-This toggles the showHourMinutesSecondsStatus values between 0 en 2 and calls the showConfigDisplay().
+This toggles the sectionMode values between 0 en 2 and calls the showConfigDisplay().

 ## 3.10 setHourMinutesSeconds

-Depending on the status of setHourMinutesSeconds it does the following:
+Depending on the status of sectionMode it does the following:

 - Reset the seconds to 0;
 - Increase minutes with 1, modulo 60;
 - Increase hours with 1, module 24;
+- Increases dayOfWeek modulo 7 with 1 (range 1..7)

 (the actual display is controlled by clockTick).

 ## 3.11 setAlarmHourMinutesSeconds

-Depending on the status of setHourMinutesSeconds it increases the values of alarmHours, alarmMinutes or alarmSeconds [0..2], and calls showConfigDisplay().

-For alarms 4, 5 and 6, the alarmSeconds are not displayed, but the following:
+Depending on the status of sectionMode it increases the values of alarmHours, alarmMinutes, alarmSeconds or alarmDayOfWeek [0..5], and calls showConfigDisplay().
+For alarms 3..5, the seconds are skipped.
+For alarms 0..2, the day-of-week are skipped.

+- --: alarm will never sound
+- mo: alarm will only sound on monday
+- tu: alarm will only sound on tuesday
+- wE: alarm will only sound on wednesday
+- th: alarm will only sound on thursday
-- AA alarm will sound on every day
+- Fr: alarm will only sound on friday
 - SA: alarm will only sound on saturday
 - SU: alarm will only sound on sunday
 - SS: alarm will sound on saterday and sunday
 - dd: alarm will only sound from monday to friday
+- AA: alarm will sound on every day

 ## 3.12 gotoConfigurationMode